thiagomag94/Zap_bot/README.md

 # Zap_bot
-Um bot criado em Python para Automação no envio de mensagens para WhatsappWeb.
+Pt-br - Um bot criado em Python para Automação no envio de mensagens no WhatsappWeb.

+Eng -  A bot criated with Python for automation of message sending on WhatsappWeb